awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 **To set the local console password on the Storage Gateway console**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. On the navigation pane, choose **Gateways** then choose the gateway for which you want to set a new password\.

 1. For **Actions**, choose **Set Local Console Password**\.

 1. In the **Set Local Console Password** dialog box, type a new password, confirm the password and then choose **Save**\.
 Your new password replaces the default password\.
-AWS Storage Gateway does not save the password but rather safely transmits it to the VM\.
+Storage Gateway does not save the password but rather safely transmits it to the VM\.
 **Note**
 The password can consist of any character on the keyboard and can be 1 to 512 characters long\.